 Both Google and Facebook are pretty big names in the online world.
-Many people ask “what is the difference between Facebook and Google advertising?”.
-So here, my aim, is to dispel the myths and outline the key differences that exist between Facebook and Google Advertising.
+Many people ask “what is the difference between Facebook and Google advertising?”
+So here, our aim is to dispel the myths and outline the key differences that exist between Facebook and Google online advertising.

-Google targets their advertising by context of what the consumer is searching for – and can be filtered further by location, device and browser.
-Facebook on the other hand targets consumers by demographic such as age, sex and interests, and whether they are already a fan of page, or if friends like the page.
+Google Ads primarily target their advertising by context of what the consumer is searching for – known as search queries or keywords.
+Targeting can be filtered further by location, device and demographic.
+Whereas Facebook primarily targets consumers by demographics, such as age, gender, interests, and engagement with Facebook pages.

-Facebook’s majority of users sit in the 18-54 years categories, whilst Google has a much wider age demographic using Google for searches.
-If a consumer uses Facebook the likelihood that they also use Google is quite high, whereas if a consumer uses Google the likelihood that they are also on Facebook is not as high.
-When compared to Google, Facebook is slightly more limited in the pool of consumers it has to market to.
-Keep in mind that Facebook is a banned site in China and not so big in some other countries, so if Chinese are your target market for example, Facebook advertising is not the way to go.
+Facebook’s majority of users sit in the 18-44 age bracket, whilst Google has a much wider age demographic using Google for searches.
+If a consumer uses Facebook, the likelihood that they also use Google is quite high.
+However, when compared to Google, Facebook is slightly more limited in the pool of consumers it has to market to.
+Keep in mind that Facebook is a banned site in China, and not so big in some other countries, so if your target market is international, Facebook advertising may not be the way to go.

-Both Facebook and Google offer free marketing tools by way of Facebook pages and Google+.
-These can be used to extend a campaign, maintain momentum and increase word of mouth exposure following an advertising campaign.
+Both Facebook and Google offer free marketing tools by way of Facebook pages and Google My Business listings.
+These can be used to extend a campaign, maintain momentum and increase exposure following a campaign.

-Facebook viewers are often on Facebook to catch up, see images, videos, and information about their friends.
-Google viewers are there for a particular reason; to search for something.
-This may make Google viewers a lot more receptive to advertising over Facebook viewers where an advert may have little or no effect.
+Facebook users are often on Facebook to catch up, see images, videos, and information about their friends.
+Google user are there for a particular reason; to search for something.
+They are there to find a solution to a problem or answer to a question.
+This generally makes Google users a lot more receptive to advertising than Facebook users, where an advert may be slightly more intrusive.

-Overall both Facebook and Google Adwords can add a valuable marketing medium to a campaign.
+Overall both Facebook and Google Ads can add a valuable marketing medium to a campaign.
 They both have the ability to be highly targeted, and clearly measure ROI.
-Facebook may be better for branding or non-specific campaigns, however Google wins when wanting to sell something specific to people who are looking for it, and therefore already open to it.
+Facebook may be better for branding or non-specific campaigns, however Google wins when wanting to sell something specific to people who are looking for it.